Class 12 Biology Chapter 5 Molecular Basis of Inheritance Notes

 (d) It should be able to express itself in the form of ‘Mendelian characters’.

-(iv) According to the above-mentioned rules, both the nucleic acids (DNA and RNA) have the ability to direct duplications.
+(iv) According to the above-mentioned rules, both the nucleic acids (DNA and RNA) can direct duplications.

-Stability can be explained in DNA as the two strands being complementary if separated by heating come together in appropriate conditions.
+Stability can be explained in DNA as the two strands being complementary; if separated by heating, they come together in appropriate conditions.

-In Molecular Basis of Inheritance Class 12th Notes, Francis Crick proposed that the central dogma in molecular biology, which states that the genetic information flows from DNA to RNA to Protien.
+Francis Crick proposed the central dogma of molecular biology, which states that the genetic information flows from DNA to RNA to protein.

 DNA replication was proposed by Watson and Crick (1953) and termed semiconservative.
 According to Them: